The Anglo-American Hegemonic Cycle

 The AAHC looks for the turning points of the cycle which are the signals that the "conventional" expectations for the future are soon to be turned upside down.
 This is why, in the upwave, there is a straight line for the period of 'war-peaking-price' inflation.
 This emphasis is on the beginning and ending of the upwave.

 The war-inflation phase, that is a period characterised by 'war-peaking-price' inflation, peaks at the end of the first leg while the asset-bubble phase, that is a period characterised by 'asset-price' inflation, peaks at the end of the second leg, which is the end of the upwave.

-The end of the period of 'war-peaking-price' inflation to the end of the asset-inflation phase maybe considered a transition stage to a period of sustained deflation or depressionary conditions, when the inflationary excess are purged.
+The end of the period of 'war-peaking-price' inflation to the end of the asset-inflation phase maybe considered a transition stage to a period characterized by deflation and depressionary conditions, when the inflationary excess are purged.
 It is characterised by mild inflation, relative to the preceding period, i.e. disinflation ("the process of reducing the rate of inflation") as in the 1990s or mild deflations as in the 1920s:

 (Bill Gross, How We Learned to Stop Worrying (so much) and Love "Da Bomb",

 "Remember inflation, the beast that ravaged pay, pensions and savings in the 1970s and 1980s?... inflation [in the 1990s] has indeed been lower than most people expected" (The Economist, Survey: The World Economy, September 28, 1996, p.39)